Alastair Cook: Essex and England (2006–2018)

 Before the Test series, he helped Essex force the follow on against Kent in the County Championship but faltered with his team, scoring only 4 in the second innings to lose by 192 runs.

-After the Test series, Cook was omitted from the one day side leaving him free to play for Essex.
+After the Test series, Cook was omitted from the one day team leaving him free to play for Essex.
 He joined them in their bid to defend their Friends Provident Trophy matching Varun Chopra's 65 in a 124 run partnership against Lancashire to gain a place in the semi-final.
 He and his team could not recreate the same form for the semi-final, at the same location against the same team three days later, after being caught from a running catch by Sajid Mahmood, seeing the team lose by 67 runs.
 Having been knocked out of the FP Trophy, the team turned to the Twenty20 Cup.
 Making only his fourth appearance in the tournament since 2005, Cook hit 80 off 56 balls in a match against Kent that was rained off.

 While his England partner, Bopara scored 45 against Sussex, Cook only scored one but made up for this with a 60 run partnership with Bopara days later to put Essex top of the table.
 Despite averaging 49 from these four games, Cook felt he was a long way from the international squad.
 In his last performance before joining the Ashes squad, Cook scored a 57 ball century, and batted throughout the whole innings as they beat Surrey, but without Cook and Bopara, the team were knocked out after two successive losses.